namnamir/configurations-and-security-hardening/DDNS.md

         # check if there is any IP version 6
         if [ $ipv6 ]
         then
-            # Check A Record exists
+            # Check if any A record exists
             if [ -z "${check_record_ipv6}" ]; then
                 echo -e "\033[0;31m [-] No AAAA Record called ${dns_record}.
 This must be created first!" exit 1